Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 Pregnancies *reduce* headaches.
 However, management and drug use change for safety reasons.
 See [[#Migraine Headhache management:]]

 ## Cluster Headache
-A vry rare headache disorder.
+A very rare headache disorder.
 It is poorly understood, seen primarily in men and smokers.

-## Cluster headache
+## Paroxysmal Hemicrania
+A very, very rare headache.
+Even less understood than [[#Cluster Headache]] but with similar symptoms.
+See [[#^017128|Comparison between Paroxysmal Hemicrania and Cluster Headache]]

 > [!Important]
 - It is important with headaches to **rule out** life-threatening causes, even when it is unlikely